-The chief operating decision-makers have been identified as Executive Directors.
+The chief operating decision makers have been identified as the executive directors of the Company (the "Executive Directors").
 The Executive Directors review the Group's internal reports in order to assess performance and allocate resources.
 The Executive Directors determine the operating segments based on these reports.